exectails/HookCatRO/README.md

 How to use
 -----------------------------------------------------------------------------

-- Download the DLL and INI and place them in your RO alpha client folder.
+- Download the DLLs and INI and place them in your RO alpha client folder.
 - That's it.

 Disclaimer